mixmastamyk/console/docs/readme.rst

 moving cursors,
 setting title bars,
 and detecting capabilities.

+How is it different?
-A bit more comprehensive than most.
+It's highly composable and more comprehensive than most.
-How does it work?
+And how does it work?
+Oh, a piece of cake.

     *"Piece of cake?
-    Oh, I wish somebody would tell me what that means." — Dr. Huer*
+    Oh, I wish somebody would tell me what that means." —Dr. Huer*

 :reverse:`␛`\ [1;3m\ *Hello World* :reverse:`␛`\ [0m
 ----------------------------------------------------------

+There are a number of flexible ways to use console's styling functionality.
-Adding a little color with console might look like this:
+Most simply, adding a little color with console might look like this:

 .. code-block:: python